 Maritimes Trip 2018

-Travel summary Grand Manan, Nova Scotia, Prince Edward Island
+New Brunswick, Grand Manan, Nova Scotia, Cape Breton Island Prince Edward Island

 This is the summary of our four weeks summer excursion to eastern Canada.
 Visiting the Maritimes was always high on our list of travel destinations.
 Our primary interest is everything outside of cities.
 Therefore it is coasts, coves and bays, rocks and dirt, flowers and wildlife, some bugs, animals and people, and everything else that's out there.
 We travel with a 13 foot camping trailer and are not afraid when the road gets rocky.
 Sometimes we even look for the roads less travelled.